KskAdch/TopologicalNumbers.jl/paper/paper.md

 Furthermore, utility functions such as `showBand`, `plot1D`, and `plot2D` are available for visualizing energy band structures and phase diagrams.
-We also offer various model Hamiltonians (e.g., the Su–Schrieffer–Heeger (SSH) model [Ref.] and the Haldane model [Ref.]), enabling users to test functionalities and quickly learn how to use these features.
+We also offer various model Hamiltonians (e.g., the Su–Schrieffer–Heeger (SSH) model [@Su1979Solitons] and the Haldane model [@Haldane1988Model]), enabling users to test functionalities and quickly learn how to use these features.

 # Acknowledgements